Oliver-Binns/Vanbrugh-iOS-/README.md

 Vanbrugh-iOS-
 =============
+THIS RESPOSITORY IS DISCONTINUED.
 Git repository for development of the Vanbrugh College app for iOS.

-The Vanbrugh App is available for free on the App Store.
+The Vanbrugh App has been rewritten from the ground up in the form of the York Colleges app which is available for free on the App Store.
-You can download it here- http://www.vanbrugh-college.co.uk/app
+You can download it here- http://www.yorkcolleges.co.uk

-Support is currently available through mail@oliverbinns.info